 - Backend development work will involve working with at least one backend language like PHP, NodeJs, Ruby, Python, Java, etc which can communicate with a database/datastore.

-- Backend software development work will encompass designing of Relational databases which is generally represented as Entity-Relationship (ER) diagrams.
+- Backend software development work will encompass designing Relational databases which is generally represented as Entity-Relationship (ER) diagrams.

-- Backend work will require the software engineer/developer to understand more complex concepts of the database like concurrency, locking and transactions.
+- Backend work will require the software engineer/developer to understand more complex concepts of the database like concurrency, locking, and transactions.

 - Of course, to do backend development knowledge of SQL will be indispensable.

 - To do backend development work well knowledge of network, DNS, etc will also be very helpful.
+So, if you're looking to hire backend developers, make sure they have good knowledge of this.

 - Depending on the work, it will involve creating APIs for other consumers like a mobile application or a frontend application.
 Work might include building RESTful API or GraphQL.
 Peeking into gRPC will be beneficial too.